r1cebank/icestorm-vscode-extension/README.md

 ## Features

 * Project creating with template code.
-* Building using yosys and nextpnr
+* Building using yosys and nextpnr or APIO
-* Programming with iceprog
+* Programming with iceprog or APIO

 ## Requirements